brainlife/app-head-pos/README.md

 # app-head-pos

-Draft of an App that computes time varying head positions from `raw.info` provided in the `raw.fif` when the cHPI were recorded
+Repository of an App that computes time varying head positions from `raw.info` provided in the `raw.fif` when the cHPI were recorded
 ([see the mne tutorial](https://mne.tools/stable/auto_tutorials/preprocessing/plot_59_head_positions.html#sphx-glr-auto-tutorials-preprocessing-plot-59-head-positions-py)).

 # app-head-pos documentation